No matter what ethnicity, size or age you are,

 As I lay on the couch, my head banging, I asked my Mum if she was having trouble opening her eyes.
 She told me she was very tired so I thought it was a matter of time.

-Gradually things got worse and I realised that this was not normal.
+Gradually things got worse and I realized that this was not normal.

 My eyes closed tightly on what became a daily basis.
 Slowly I discovered that I was not able to open my eyes until at least 11 a.m. no matter what time I got to bed.